 Save time creating goals with over THOUSANDS of possible goal combinations.
 Select your own combination of DO + CONDITION + CRITERION (and consistency) statements to develop personalized and measurable goals for your caseload.

 Pragmatic Language Overview

 Pragmatic language refers to social communication (aka - the language we use with others).
-This involves nonverbal communication like eye contact and verbal communication like using a farewell (e.g., “See ya later!”) to terminate a conversation.
-To some of us, these may seem like innate skills that we are able to effortlessly demonstrate across different communication partners, contexts, and environments.
-However, for many individuals, these skills are not as naturally ingrained or acquired.
+This involves nonverbal communication like knowing where to stand when conversing with someone, and verbal communication like using a farewell (e.g., “See ya later!”) to terminate a conversation.

 Writing Pragmatic Language Goals

 Note: We support the current research discussing neurodiversity-affirming principles and understand that previously acknowledged targets (e.g., relating to increasing eye gaze/eye contact) in pragmatic language interventions are not appropriate for certain populations.

 If you haven’t already, check out our recent article that outlines How to Write Speech Therapy Goals.
 This post provides an in-depth template of our Communication Community goal writing formula (with examples)!
 For the purpose of this article, we will focus specifically on writing goals for increasing pragmatic language.

 As seen above, speech goals should be written with 3 components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.